keboola/connection-docs/orchestrator/running/index.md

 {: .image-popup}
 ![Screenshot - Run Orchestration](/orchestrator/running/orchestration-run.png)

-Each execution of the orchestration is shown in the Jobs section of the orchestration:
+Each execution of the orchestration is shown in the Last Runs section of the orchestration:

 {: .image-popup}
 ![Screenshot - Orchestration Jobs](/orchestrator/running/orchestration-main-2.png)